 Competitors should allow additional time before the stated draw time to unload equipment whilst observing social distancing measures.

 5. The Draw

 The draw will take place on the day at the stated time in the Year Book.

 The pegging and draw will be conducted by the Match Organiser(s).
 Competitors must not touch pegs used to allocate swims.

-Once drawn, the competitor should immediately make their way to their allocated location as normal, while maintaining appropriate social distancing.
+Once drawn, the competitor should immediately make their way to their allocated location as normal, maintaining appropriate social distancing.

 Competitors are responsible for making their own way and getting their own equipment to and from their peg.
 This includes climbing over any gates or stiles.

 Walk-off draw matches should only be held by exception.
 The Match Organiser(s) are responsible for determining any additional measures needed to safely run this type of match.